JetBrains/teamcity-documentation/topics/net.md

 </tr></table>

-### Advanced CLI Commands
+### Advanced Commands

 #### msbuild

-The [`dotnet msbuild`](https://docs.microsoft.com/en-us/dotnet/core/tools/dotnet-msbuild) command is used to build a project and all its dependencies with the [Microsoft Build Engine](https://docs.microsoft.com/en-us/visualstudio/msbuild/msbuild).
+The `msbuild` command is used for building a project and all its dependencies with the Microsoft Build Engine.

-The command requires .NET Framework or .NET Core installed on the build agent.
-[Microsoft Build Tools](https://devblogs.microsoft.com/visualstudio/msbuild-is-now-part-of-visual-studio/) 2013-2019 are supported.
-Note that Mono is not supported with this runner.
+Depending on the selected MSBuild version, `msbuild` can either be run as the [cross-platform .NET CLI command](https://docs.microsoft.com/en-us/dotnet/core/tools/dotnet-msbuild) or as the [Windows-only `msbuild.exe` tool](https://docs.microsoft.com/en-us/visualstudio/msbuild/msbuild).

-The `msbuild` command shares some of the common options with the basic CLI commands of the .NET runner (see the [corresponding section](#Basic+CLI+Commands) for more details).
+The `msbuild` command shares some of the common options with the basic CLI commands of the .NET runner (see the [corresponding section](#Basic+Commands) for more details).

 MSBuild-specific settings are: